cloud-gov/product/OnboardingChecklist.md

 * [ ] Figure out who your onboarding buddy is (they should reach out to you) and make sure this issue is assigned to them.
 * [ ] Read [the team onboarding document|https://github.com/18F/cg-product/blob/master/Onboarding.md] for more context about cloud.gov.
 * [ ] Bookmark the [pertinent links listed here|https://github.com/18F/cg-product/blob/master/PertinentLinks.md].
-* [ ] Read the [&quot;What is it?&quot;|https://docs.google.com/presentation/d/1nCcti3dXG9TVGW3OqaWtnf96oXX8U8SBTM_WePFO_dg/edit#slide=id.p] presentation for a rundown of what cloud.gov is and does (specifically read slides 1-37; the rest are somewhat outdated)
+* [ ] Read the ["What is it?"|https://docs.google.com/presentation/d/1nCcti3dXG9TVGW3OqaWtnf96oXX8U8SBTM_WePFO_dg/edit#slide=id.p] presentation for a rundown of what cloud.gov is and does (specifically read slides 1-37; the rest are somewhat outdated)
 * [ ] Read through [the Overview section of cloud.gov|https://cloud.gov/overview/] for a broader understanding of cloud.gov, especially as we present it to potential customers/users.
-* [ ] Read the [January 2016 cloud.gov &quot;Executive Business Case&quot; document|https://docs.google.com/document/d/138OcG0Lt6gr9J0wM0TzzPNyTROmYAwfLIDujtweiwGw/edit#] for greater context about cloud.gov&#39;s potential impact in government.
+* [ ] Read the [January 2016 cloud.gov "Executive Business Case" document|https://docs.google.com/document/d/138OcG0Lt6gr9J0wM0TzzPNyTROmYAwfLIDujtweiwGw/edit#] for greater context about cloud.gov&#39;s potential impact in government.
 * [ ] [Deploy a sample application to cloud.gov|https://cloud.gov/docs/getting-started/your-first-deploy/] to get familiar with the basics of the PaaS from a user&#39;s perspective.
 * [ ] *Out Of Date, ask for what is currently being used:* Check out the [roadmap|https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244] to get a high-level view of recently-completed, in-progress, and upcoming features.
 * [ ] Read the [Delivery Process document|https://github.com/18F/cg-product/blob/master/DeliveryProcess.md] to learn about how we work.